emqx/emqx-operator/docs/en_US/tasks/configure-emqx-bootstrapConfig.md

        replicas: 0
 ```

-**NOTE:** In the `.spec.bootstrapConfig` field, we have configured a TCP listener for the EMQX cluster.
+> In the `.spec.bootstrapConfig` field, we have configured a TCP listener for the EMQX cluster.
 The name of this listener is: test, and the listening port is: 1884.

 Save the above content as: emqx-bootstrapConfig.yaml, and execute the following command to deploy the EMQX cluster: